metatensor/metatensor/docs/src/core/overview.rst

 while properties store information about **how** these objects are represented.
 Taking a couple of examples for clarity:

-- if we are storing the energy of a list of structures in a TensorBlock, the samples would contain only a single ``"structure"`` dimension, and multiple entries — one per structure — going from 0 to ``len(structures)``.
+- if we are storing the energy of a list of systems in a TensorBlock, the samples would contain only a single ``"system"`` dimension, and multiple entries — one per structure — going from 0 to ``len(systems)``.
 The properties would contain a single ``"energy"`` dimension with a single entry, which value does not carry information;
 - if we are storing increasing powers of the bond lengths between pairs of atom